OH1KK/mirabox/README.md

 ## Dynamic icon updates

 You can update icons by sending a new version using network.
 You must start daemon with --enable-networking paremeter, otherwise it does not listen for updates.
-There is no security implemented in updates, to think before enabling dynamic updates.

-Dynamic icon updates also overwrites json files so make sure you have backups for accidents.
+There is no security implemented in updates, so think before enabling dynamic updates.
+Dynamic icon updates also overwrites json-files so make sure you have backups just in case.

 ### How dynamic icon update works